 Creating a Course Plan in APR 2

-By the time you receive our e-mail in early to mid-July, you will know a lot about your fall semester, including your FYP course, your FYP academic advisor, and your housing.
+By the time you receive your placement e-mail in early to mid-July, you will know a lot about your fall semester, including your FYP course, your FYP academic advisor, and your housing.
 Nonetheless, you still need to make a course plan by choosing a complete fall schedule.
 In the first year, a full schedule is normally 4.5 units per semester because the FYP and FYS count for 1.5 units each.
 Students wishing to take two science courses with labs in addition to one other course and the FYP may carry a load of 5.0 units.
-Some science students elect not to take a fourth course because a course load including two science courses with labs and the FYP counts as 4.0 units.
 Courses typically count for 1 unit.
-Students on financial aid must carry a full course load of a minimum of 3.5 units and a maximum of 5.0 units for first-year students taking biology and chemistry with labs.
+Students on financial aid, international students, and NCAA student-athletes must carry a full course load of a minimum of 3.5 units.

 How do I build a course plan?

 On July 11th, using your SLU network username and password, you will be able to access our Academic Planning and Registration (APR 2) system.
 APR 2 is the on-line system that allows you to: